LazaUK/AOAI-Whisper-Gradio/README.md

 ## Option 2 - Access to Whisper models via Azure AI Speech endpoint
 Whisper models are also available through Azure AI Speech.
 Using batch API (similar to what is described [here](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/batch/python/python-client)), can increase audio file size limit up to 1 Gb.

-## Option 3 - Improve Whisper model with Post processing and DALL-E 3 generation
+## Option 3 - Improve Whisper output with post-processing and generate DALL-E 3 image
 In your VSCode's terminal or PowerShell / CMD
 ```
 python 3_Whisper_process_dalle.py